starship/starship/docs/zh-TW/config/README.md

 ## Nix-shell

-`nix_shell` 模組顯示 nix-shell 環境。 這個模組會在 nix-shell 環境中顯示。
+The `nix_shell` module shows the nix-shell environment.
+The module will be shown when inside a nix-shell environment.

 ### 選項